 We set an ambitious and aspirational goal of having both Pfizer and GSK lower the price of their PCVs to US$5 for the three doses needed to vaccinate one child, for all developing countries and humanitarian organisations.
 We also called for both companies to publish the prices they charge countries, as well as the R&D costs, and for countries themselves to publish the prices they were paying for PCV.

 How did the Access Campaign work together with MSF operations (medical programmes) to carry out such a public campaign?

 In the long lead-up before the campaign, the Access Campaign supported MSF’s medical operations at the highest levels in direct bilateral negotiations with the companies.
-I think this was why the MSF movement was ready to mobilise a public campaign, because the engagement with companies had already been done hand in hand with our medical operations.
+I think this was why the MSF movement was ready to mobilize a public campaign because the engagement with companies had already been done hand in hand with our medical operations.
 The Access Campaign brought the policy and campaigning expertise, and the medical teams brought the reality of kids dying from pneumonia in our projects and a very strong case of why PCV is needed.